Updated: June 27, 2018

 - hire a designer to create images that will enhance your content,

-- engage a developer if you need custom functionality that your blog software doesn’t offer out-of-the-box.
+- engage a developer if you need custom functionality that your blog software doesn’t support out-of-the-box.

 As I said before, the same old rehashed blog posts are boring and nobody wants to read them.
 Instead, think about how you can create an interactive tool that both looks great and provides immense value to your reader.